wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-automate/introduction-power-automate/includes/2-what-power-automate-value-brings-you.md

 ### Example: a purchase order approval

 Approvals are a great process to build in Power Automate.
-They are often - defined yet manual.
+They are often defined yet manual.
 Check out the following scenario for an example:

 A user starts the process by going into a Power Apps app and creating a purchase order request.
-Once they submit the request the information is sent to a Power Automate flow.
+Once they submit the request, the information is sent to a Power Automate flow.

 The flow can be built to evaluate the request and then route the request based on criteria such as submitting user and request amount.
 The first action could be to send the request to the user's manager.
-The manager could be automatically retrieved from Azure AD avoiding prompting for duplicate information.
+The manager could be automatically retrieved from Azure AD, avoiding prompting for duplicate information.

 Here is the starting point of the flow.
     ![Flow edit form](../media/starting-point.png)